esunshin/M7/README.md

 **Setup**:

-Running `generate.py` will use the pre-trained model to generate 1000 characters of new material, using a random (HOW LONG?) segment of the input (pre-existing) text as a seed input.
+Running `generate.py` will use the pre-trained model to generate 1000 characters of new material, using a random 250 character segment of the input (pre-existing) text as a seed input.
 Major dependencies are:
 – Keras
 – numpy

 ---